-vtctl is a command-line tool used to administer a Vitess cluster.
-It allows a human or application to easily interact with a Vitess implementation.
-Using vtctl, you can identify master and replica databases, create tables, initiate failovers, perform sharding (and resharding) operations, and so forth.
+Using vtctl, you can identify master and replica databases, create tables, initiate failovers, perform resharding operations, and so forth.

-As vtcl performs operations, it updates the lockserver as needed.
+As vtctl performs operations, the Topology Service is updated as needed.
 Other Vitess servers observe those changes and react accordingly.
-For example, if you use vtcl to fail over to a new master database, vtgate sees the change and directs future write operations to the new master.
+For example, if you use vtctl to fail over to a new master database, vtgate sees the change and directs future write operations to the new master.-## vtctld vtctld is an HTTP server that lets you browse the information stored in the Topology Service.

-vtctld

-vtctld is an HTTP server that lets you browse the information stored in the lockserver.
 It is useful for troubleshooting or for getting a high-level overview of the servers and their current states.